 Flame Bearers is the first and only global storytelling platform for women Olympians and Paralympians.
 We celebrate the journeys of unsung athletes alongside household names.
 We use sport as a conduit for social justice issues and provide action-oriented analysis of the issues closest to their hearts.

-We want to honor Deja’s story to the best of our abilities, so because this week is Thanksgiving in the United States, we will publish her episode next Wednesday, 11/30.
-That said, here’s a bit of ...
+We want to honor Alejandra's story to the best of our abilities, so because of the holidays and New Year, we will publish her episode next Wednesday, 1/4.
+That said, here’s a bit of what you can ex...

 We welcome Director of Brand and Partnerships Marissa Potter to our Flame Bearers

 Elizabeth Michael is a professionally trained broadcast journalist passionate and curious about storytelling.
 She is a seasoned bibliomaniac and audiophile enthusiastic about women in sports and is dedicated to using her explorative storytelling style to voice out for them.

 Elizabeth believes that women are an integral part of society.
 This belief strengthens her commitment to Flame Bearers as she continues celebrating and creating more stories about women who achieve great things despite the odds.

 Her devotion extends beyond sports.
 She's also a tremendous African culture promoter who aims at elevating African voices and changing the narratives of how people see the black continent.

 Ravij Ranjan Rap, is a professional freelance Video Editor and a storyteller.
 Driven by his passion for film editing and ads, Ravi currently pursues his Masters in film editing at Satyajit Ray Film and Television Institute, Kolkata, India.